uintdev/uintdev_web/README.md

 # uintdev web

-This is the source code of the Node.js application behind bundling assets for the website [uint.dev](https://uint.dev/).
+This is the source code of a JavaScript application behind bundling assets for the website [uint.dev](https://uint.dev/).

 This website is hosted using Cloudflare Workers.